 Timely preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates that affect certain reported amounts and disclosures, some of which may require revision in future periods.
-Significant estimates include the net pension liability, expense, and related deferred outflows and inflows.
+Significant estimates include compensated absences, pension and other postemployment benefits, collectability of receivables, fair value of investments and useful lives of capital assets.